 The Candidate must identify a member of the graduate program who is willing to act as the Candidate’s Dissertation Supervisor.

-- Be required to take additional courses before proceeding towards their Dissertation Proposal, or
+a. take additional courses at the next offering before proceeding towards their dissertation proposal or

-- Be required to complete additional readings before proceeding towards their Dissertation Proposal
+b. complete additional readings before proceeding towards their dissertation proposal or

-- Be required to complete remediation, as determined by the supervisory committee, and re–sit the Qualifying Examination within six months
+c. complete remediation, as determined by the supervisory committee, in addition to retake the qualifying examination within six months.

-- That the Candidate be required to withdraw from the program.
+- Fail: candidate has not passed the qualifying examination and is required to withdraw from the program.

 The Candidate presents a written proposal to their Dissertation Supervisory Committee outlining the anticipated results of their dissertation.
 The purpose of this proposal is to assess the scope and relevance of the problems the student plans to solve, and to ensure significant content to the dissertation.
 A substantial portion of research should have been successfully completed, and a clear plan for completing the remainder should be included in the document.
 Ideally the Candidate will have presented some preliminary results from their Dissertation in some external formal setting such as a conference publication, and reprints of these results should be included in the Dissertation Proposal document.

 Industrial Internship/Teaching Practicum